 SUMMARY

-• A real-world retrospective study reported greater improvement in Patient Health Questionnaire-9 (PHQ-9) scores in patients with treatment-resistant depression (TRD) who were adherent during the induction period compared with patients who were non-adherent.1
+• A real-world retrospective study reported greater improvement in Patient Health Questionnaire-9 (PHQ-9) scores in patients with treatment-resistant depression (TRD) who were adherent during the induction period compared with patients who were non-adherent.4

-• A retrospective analysis of the Mindful Health Solutions database observed clinically meaningful improvement in the PHQ-9 (mean reduction of ≥3 points) after 32 treatment sessions with SPRAVATO in patients with TRD, including a subgroup with comorbid anxiety and a subgroup with more severe baseline depression (PHQ-9 ≥10).4
+• A retrospective analysis of the MHS database observed clinically meaningful improvement in the PHQ-9 (mean reduction of ≥3 points) after 32 treatment sessions with SPRAVATO in patients with TRD, including a subgroup with comorbid anxiety and a subgroup with more severe baseline depression (PHQ-9 ≥10).7

-• An indirect comparison of SUSTAIN-2 and a European Observational TRD cohort (EOTC), where the choice of treatment was at the physician’s discretion (excluding SPRAVATO), found response and remission odds ratios in favor of SPRAVATO + AD treatment at 6 months.11,12
+• An indirect comparison of SUSTAIN-2 and a European Observational TRD cohort (EOTC), where the choice of treatment was at the physician’s discretion (excluding SPRAVATO), found response and remission odds ratios in favor of SPRAVATO + oral antidepressant (AD) treatment at 6 months.14,15

-• Postmarketing safety data from the US Risk Evaluation and Mitigation Strategies (REMS) and SPRAVATO global medical safety database from March 5, 2019, to January 5, 2023, did not identify new safety signals.13 Sedation and dissociation were the most commonly reported AEs; the majority of sedation and dissociation reports were nonserious and resolved within the postdose monitoring period.
-Another analysis using the FDA Adverse Event Reporting System (FAERS) was also conducted to identify safety signals.14
+• Postmarketing safety data from the US Risk Evaluation and Mitigation Strategies (REMS) and SPRAVATO global medical safety database from March 5, 2019 to January 5, 2024, was consistent with the established safety profile of SPRAVATO and did not identify new safety signals.16 Sedation and dissociation were the most commonly reported AEs; the majority of sedation and dissociation reports were nonserious and resolved within the postdose monitoring period.
+Other analyses using the FDA Adverse Event Reporting System (FAERS) were also conducted to identify safety signals.17-19

 REAL-WORLD EFFECTIVENESS AND SAFETY DATA